for purchase of goods and services

 Services mean the Services and work required to be performed by Supplier under this Agreement, as described under the Order;

-Specifications mean all documents, plans, drawings, information, designs, data, instructions, discs, tooling or other information relating to the Goods or Services;
+Specifications mean all documents, plans, drawings, information, designs, data, instructions, discs, tooling or other information relating to the Goods or Services, as may be issued by Voyis from time to time;

 2. ACCEPTANCE

-2.1 Any Order shall constitute an offer by Voyis and shall lapse unless unconditionally accepted by the Supplier within 48 hours of receipt of the Order.
+2.1 Any Order shall constitute an offer by Voyis and shall lapse unless unconditionally accepted by the Supplier within 48 hours of receipt of the Order or the Supplier doing any act consistent with fulfilling the Order.
 Acceptance of any Order is subject to these terms and conditions which shall apply to the exclusion of the Supplier’s or any other terms and conditions.

-Subject to Clause 6, no waiver, modification or addition to these terms or conditions (including as to price) shall be valid unless in writing and agreed by the parties in advance.
+2.2 Subject to clause 6, no waiver, modification or addition to these terms or conditions (including as to price) shall be valid unless in writing and agreed by the parties in advance.

 3. PRICES